 Required Supplementary Information

-Accounting principles generally accepted in the United States of America require that Management’s Discussion and Analysis on pages xx through xx, budgetary comparison information for the General Fund on pages xx through xx and any annually budgeted Special Revenue Funds on pages xx through xx, and the Schedule of the Proportionate Share of the Net Pension Liability and the Schedule of Board Contributions on pages xx and xx, respectively, be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that Management’s Discussion and Analysis on pages xx through xx, budgetary comparison information for the General Fund on pages xx through xx [and any annually budgeted Special Revenue Funds on pages xx through xx] , and the Schedule of the Proportionate Share of the Net Pension Liability and the Schedule of Board Contributions on pages xx and xx, respectively, be presented to supplement the basic financial statements.
 Such information is the responsibility of management, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management’s responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

 Supplementary Information